How well do you know your customers? In today’s increasingly competitive business landscape, customer research has become a necessity.

-If you want a broad understanding of what’s going on in the world, Think With Google is a great starting point.
+If you want a broad understanding of what’s going on in the world of marketing, Think With Google is a great starting point.
 Search the platform, and you can uncover marketing trends, understand the latest consumer behavior and find the insights you need to drive your marketing strategy.

-The site is split into four areas (Consumer Insights, Marketing Strategies, Future of Marketing, and Tools) which you can use to find the insights you’re looking for.
+The site is split into four areas (Consumer Insights, Marketing Strategies, Future of Marketing, and Tools) which you can use to find the most appropriate insights for your brand.

 4. Answer The Public

-Simply enter in the topic you want to research, the region you are looking at, and you’ll get a whole set of adjacent topics and questions that people are searching for about the subject.
+Simply enter a topic, a region, and a language, and you’ll get a whole set of adjacent topics and questions that people are searching for about the subject.
 On top of that, Answer the Public puts these in flat data sets or handy data visualizations for you to share with your teams.

 - Easy interface to get you insights fast